top of page

 1. When are the meetings?

 Our meetings are held on Fridays at 7:00 PM, most often at Macland Presbyterian Church - although your Den Leader may, from time to time, hold a meeting at another location.
 We typically have three meetings per month- two meetings with just the Den, and one meeting as the whole Pack.
-We also offer a Nova meeting for those interested in the STEM program that NOVA offers.
 We typically follow the Cobb County Public Schools calendar- if school is in session, we will meet!

 2. How do I find out what den we are in?